noahwiener/experiencely/project-proposal/README.md

 - [ ] Read reviews of workshop hosts
 - [ ] View workshops by map location
 - [ ] Sign up for workshops
-- [ ] Sign up for later workshop sessions if upcoming sessions have reached capacity
+- [ ] Prevented from signing up for workshops that are at capacity
 - [ ] Review hosts of previously attended workshops
+- [ ] Update profile information
-- [ ] Edit and update previously written reviews
+- [ ] View attended workshops, attended workshops, and reviews on profile page
-- [ ] View descriptive homepage if not logged in
+- [ ] View descriptive homepage when not logged in
 - [ ] Redirect to browse page if logged in
 - [ ] View other recommended workshops
 - [ ] upload a profile picture